vkdolea/age-system/README.md

 - Press Alt key when rolling a roll check to bring menu with options to set TN, add modifier and Attack to Damage trade off (this one only when rolling weapon attacks).
 - When targeting a token and rolling an weapon attack, roll will be check versus target's Defense (attack selecting multiple tokens warns user to select only one token to attack).
 - When attacking a token or when rolling versus a TN, chat card will show "Success" or "Miss" - if the check is a "Miss", stunt points will not be generated.
 - Default macro (when dragging Power or Weapon to macro bar) behaviour is rolling the Item without prompting for a dialog box.
-Adding the argument "true" after item name in the macro script will prompt for roll options (i.e., it will simulate the Click + Alt on character sheet roll).
+Setting second argument to "true" after in the macro script it will prompt user for roll options (i.e., it will simulate the Click + Alt on character sheet roll).
 - When rolling damage, use Alt + Click to open menu to input extra damage options (extra dice and flat bonus/penality).
 - Added 4 and 12 hours option for casting time.
 #### Fixed